The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Covariant treatment of peculiar velocities

 respectively.
-In the above, $\Theta={\rm D}^au_a$ is the 3-divergence of the $u_a$-field (with $\Theta=3H$ in the background), $A_a=\dot{u}_a$ is the associated 4-acceleration and ${\rm D}_a$ is the 3-D covariant derivative operator.
-Note that, according to (\ref{lcls}b), the 4-acceleration is nonzero, despite the absence of pressure.
-This is a direct consequence of the fact that, in the presence of relative motions, there is always a nonzero energy flux in the system and the cosmic medium can no longer be treated as perfect.\footnote{The linear expression (\ref{lrels2}) guarantees that nonzero peculiar flux ensures a nonzero 4-acceleration as well.
-The only exception is when $\dot{q}_a=-4Hq_a$, which however corresponds to a ``set of measure zero'' in probabilistic terms.
-Moreover, this one and only exception leads to a $v$-field that decays as $v\propto a^{-1}\propto t^{-2/3}$.
+In the above equation, $\Theta={\rm D}^au_a$ is the three-divergence of the $u_a$ field (with $\Theta=3H$ in the background), $A_a=\dot{u}_a$ is the associated four-acceleration, and ${\rm D}_a$ is the 3D covariant derivative operator.
+We note that according to (\ref{lcls}b), the four-acceleration is non-zero, despite the absence of pressure.
+This is a direct consequence of the fact that in the presence of relative motions, there is always a non-zero energy flux in the system and the cosmic medium can no longer be treated as perfect.\footnote{The linear expression (\ref{lrels2}) guarantees that a non-zero peculiar flux ensures a non-zero four-acceleration as well.
+The only exception is when $\dot{q}_a=-4Hq_a$, which however corresponds to a `set of measure zero' in probabilistic terms.
+Moreover, this one and only exception leads to a $v$ field that decays as $v\propto a^{-1}\propto t^{-2/3}$.
 Since peculiar velocities start weak at recombination, there should be no bulk flows today if they were to decay in time.
-Recall that, even in Newtonian theory, linear peculiar velocities grow as $v\propto t^{1/3}$ -- see~\cite{P1,P2}.} As it turns out (see \S~\ref{ssNQ-NRTs} next), it is the peculiar-flux input to the gravitational field that separates the relativistic studies of peculiar motions from the rest.
+We recall that even in Newtonian theory, linear peculiar velocities grow as $v\propto t^{1/3}$.
+See~\cite{P1,P2}.} As it turns out (see Sect.~\ref{ssNQ-NRTs} next), it is the peculiar-flux input to the gravitational field that separates the relativistic studies of peculiar motions from the rest.